ezsystems/EzSystemsShareButtonsBundle/README.md

 ## Available integration

-ShareButtonsBundle currently works with the following social share services:
+Currently, `ShareButtonsBundle` is working with the following social share services:

 * Facebook like
 * Facebook recommend